The Center for Healing & Hope provides medical care for people:

 Help enrolling in insurance and accessing other services

-We are committed to helping individuals and families enroll in health insurance they can afford or that they qualify for.
-We can refer you to a navigator in the community that can help patients sign up through the health insurance exchanges, Medicaid, and Indiana’s HIP 2.0 program.
+If you think you are eligible for health insurance, we can refer you to a navigator in the community that can help patients sign up through the health insurance marketplace, Medicaid, and Indiana’s HIP 2.0 program.
 To locate a navigator you may visit: https://in-fssa.my.site.com/HCNav/

 If you need to see a doctor and can’t wait